What is a USI?

 How to create your USI

-- Choose a form of ID you’ll use to prove you are who you say you are.
+Step 9: Enter details of your ID you’ll use to prove you are who you say you are.